brunocbarbosa/study_nodejs_tests_solid/README.md

-# study_nodejs_tests_solid
+# study Nodejs, tests and solid
-Project to study Unit Tests and Solid structure with Nodejs
+A simple project to study unit tests with framework `vitest` and using Solid.